 Fledging time: 29-34 days

-Movements: Long-eared Owl is one of the few owls that undertakes long distance journeys.
-Most of our resident birds are sedentary, especially towards the west of the UK but, in the east, varying numbers of birds from continental Europe, from as far afield as Finland, visit for winter, crossing the North Sea with apparent ease – although they are often encountered resting on oil rigs and ships.
+Long-eared Owl is one of the few owls that undertake long distance journeys.
+Most of our resident birds are sedentary, especially towards the west of the UK.
+In the east varying numbers of birds from continental Europe, from as far afield as Finland, visit for winter, crossing the North Sea with apparent ease – although they are often encountered resting on oil rigs and ships.

-Feeding: Small rodents are the main prey of Long-eared Owls although they will take other small mammals and even small birds.
-Its food brings it into competition with Tawny Owl, a bigger and more dominant species.
-In Ireland, where there are no Tawny Owls, it is the dominant species and can be found in many different habitats, including urban ones.
-Despite being a bird of woodland, much of its prey is found in open grassland and other open habitats and Long-eared Owls habitually hunt outside of the wooded habitats they breed in.
+Small rodents are the main prey of Long-eared Owls although they will take other small mammals and even small birds.
+Its food brings it into competition with the Tawny Owl, a bigger and more dominant species.
+In Ireland, where there is no Tawny Owls, it is the dominant species and can be found in many different habitats, including urban ones.
+Despite being a bird of woodland, much of its prey is found in open grassland and other open habitats, and Long-eared Owls habitually hunt outside of the wooded habitats they breed in.

 Conservation status: RED (Due to historical population and range decline).

-Lifespan: Average age in the wild is 3 years.
-Adults have a 62% year-to-year survival.
+The average age in the wild is 3 years.
+Adults have a 62% year-to-year survival rate.
 First year survival is 23%.
 The oldest known wild bird was almost 13 years old (ringing recovery).

 Number of eggs: 4-5